 (Looking for a new car, the enhancements for Proton Persona SE, now called Elegance.
-Proton Persona have the right package for the right price but as a friend with Toyota Vios has told me – it is still a Proton and that itself says a lot on the quality of the end product.
+Proton Persona has the right package for the right price but as a friend with Toyota Vios has told me – it is still a Proton and that itself says a lot on the quality of the end product.
 Image source: http://blog.mynothing.net)

 And after a good car wash and under showroom lights, it is still in a pristine condition.
 But something was lacking – the space.
 As my son is growing up, I realize that taking 4 adults along with him was not an easy option.
 Before long, we realised that he needed his space too especially on long journeys.

 Further, we have started to have problems fitting in the luggage into the smaller boot space.
-So, in late 2009, as I was away and had time to contemplate on what I am going to do in the next 1 – 2 years, I decided that 2011 would be the year when I will change my un-powered but very reliable car for something “better”.
-What I will be end up buying would dependant on how much I would saved up for my down payment.
+So, in late 2009, as I was away and had time to contemplate on what I am going to do in the next 1 – 2 years, I decided that 2011 would be the year when I will change my un-powered but a very reliable car for something “better”.
+What I will end up buying would dependant on how much I would save up for my down payment.

 In the meantime, I started Project Car to improve on my existing car so to buy time to save up enough for the new car and minimize the deterioration.
 The results have been rather impressive to some extent but at the end of the day, I know that I still need to “migrate” to a new car in 2011.

 Among others, it includes the following:-

-- Rear disc brakes (no matter what, drum brakes is a big NO, no matter which model, year, technology on the plate for at the end of the day, it is all depends on the skill of the mechanic who is working on the rear hubs)
+- Rear disc brakes (no matter what, drum brakes is a big NO, no matter which model, year, technology on the plate for at the end of the day, it all depends on the skill of the mechanic who is working on the rear hubs)

 - ABS & EBD